top of page

 You can contact Tyler through his email: thendl1@lsu.edu

-Zoran Allen, Lab Assistant
+Zoran Allen, B.S., Post-Bacc Research Assistant

-Nicholas Wilcombe, Lab Assistant
+Nicholas Wilcombe, Undergraduate Research Assistant

 Nicholas is a third-year Psychology major at LSU with a minor in Chemistry.
 He aspires to go into psychological research, and is interested in researching ADHD and autism.
 Through his involvement in the SPRT, he hopes to learn more about the factors that put socially marginalized groups at a higher risk for suicide.
 In his free time, Nicholas enjoys playing the bass, and cuddling with his cat, Dracula.